-These strategic initiatives are all part of the University's 2020 Vision, a strategic plan to make Texas Wesleyan a leader in innovative education in the Dallas-Fort Worth Metroplex.
+These strategic initiatives were part of the University's 2020 Vision, a strategic plan to make Texas Wesleyan a leader in innovative education in the Dallas-Fort Worth Metroplex.
 President Slabach and leaders from across campus are currently developing the latest plan to guide Texas Wesleyan into its newest era.

-Over the past five years, the University has made more than $50 million in capital improvements to the campus, and the University endowment has doubled.
-Freshman applications have increased 400 percent, and overall enrollment has increased more than 15 percent since 2011.
+Under President Slabach’s leadership, Texas Wesleyan has made more than $50 million in capital improvements to the campus and the surrounding neighborhood, and the University endowment has doubled.
+Freshman applications have increased 282 percent, and overall freshman enrollment has increased more than 80 percent since 2011.
 The increase in the number of residential students has exceeded strategic plan goals.
-In Fall 2017, football returned to Texas Wesleyan for the first time in more than 75 years.